orm-fux/ormfux-common-java/README.md

 collections, working with nullable values, or date values.
 Some of the more rarely used ones are the reflection utilities for class and property analysis and invocations.

-## ormfux-common-ioc
+## ormfux-common-di

 A very simple injection framework.
-Use this, if you have a simple applicaiton and other frameworks, like Spring, would be overkill.
+Use this, if you have a simple application and other frameworks, like Spring, would be overkill.

-This one uses on ```ormfux-common-utils```.

 ## ormfux-common-db